tektoncd/community/teps/0060-remote-resource-resolution.md

 1. A shim reconciler watching `PipelineRuns`.
 Consider this a stand-in for Tekton Pipelines just to "make things work" without deeper integration.
-2. A reconciler watching `ResourceRequests`
+2. A reconciler watching `ResolutionRequests`
-3. A resolver reconciler watching for Git `ResourceRequests`
+3. A resolver reconciler watching for Git `ResolutionRequests`
-4. A resolver reconciler watching for In-Cluster `ResourceRequests`
+4. A resolver reconciler watching for In-Cluster `ResolutionRequests`

 Alongside the controller are two HTTP servers: